The Hosts Tab Page

 - Are there any resource-hungry virtual hosts in the environment?
 If so, which ones are they?

 A legend is provided at the end of every graph clearly indicating which virtual host is represented using which color in the graph.
 This is accompanied by the Avg, Max, and Min values that the chosen Measure has recorded for every virtual host during the chosen Timeline.
 To view the legend, you can scroll down the Graph section.
 If need be, you can hide/unhide the Graph section or the Tree in the left panel using the buttons provided in the VM Dashboard.
-These buttons have already been described in the previous sections.
+These buttons have already been described in The Summary Tab Page of this document.

 - Now, let us see what happens if a particular zone is chosen from the tree-structure in the left panel.
 When this is done, the Hosts list in the right panel will change to display the state and resource usage metrics related to the top 10 virtual hosts that are operating within the zone that is clicked on.
 This information helps administrators analyze how the performance of one/more virtual hosts in a zone impact the performance of the zone as a whole.